drivera123/LDRS591/_pages/unit-6-learning-activities.md

 ### Learning Activity 6.2 - Blog post

-a\) Read chapter 10, "Participants and Data Collection," in Plano-Clark and Creswell \(2015\).
+* Read chapter 10, "Participants and Data Collection," in Plano-Clark and Creswell \(2015\).

-b\) Using the evaluation criteria on pg.
+* Using the evaluation criteria on pg.
 349 in Plano-Clark & Creswell \(2015\), complete the following questions to evaluate the participants and data collection in a qualitative research report in the servant leadership article you chose.The figure on page 350 provides a template for recording your rating and rationale for the following questions:

-1. Is the sampling strategy appropriate and justified?
+  * Is the sampling strategy appropriate and justified?
-2. Is the sample size appropriate and justified?
+  * Is the sample size appropriate and justified?
-3. Is the data collected appropriate?
+  * Is the data collected appropriate?
-4. Are the data gathered using rigorous qualitative procedures?
+  * Are the data gathered using rigorous qualitative procedures?
-5. Are the data gathered ethically and thoughtfully?
+  * Are the data gathered ethically and thoughtfully?
-6. Are the selected participants information rich?
+  * Are the selected participants information rich?
-7. Does the database provide extensive and credible information about the central phenomenon?
+  * Does the database provide extensive and credible information about the central phenomenon?

 Make sure that you include your article reference, quality rating \(0-3\) and also the rationale/evidence for your rating in your response.
 Please post your evaluation on your blog.
 The post should be between 250-500 words.